-The Foundation aims to enhance experiences for the park’s millions of annual visitors by funding programs that increase safety, improve access, and create opportunities so people enjoy their time spent in Grand Teton National Park.
+The Foundation aims to enhance experiences for the park’s visitors by funding programs that increase safety, improve access, and create opportunities so people enjoy their time spent in Grand Teton National Park.
 As millions of people continue to explore this incredible place every year, federal budgets have not kept pace and the park often struggles to keep up.
 It is now more important than ever to provide additional support to renew heavily used areas and increase safety for Grand Teton’s visitors.

-The Foundation funds bi-weekly grooming of the 14-mile stretch between Bradley-Taggart trailhead and Signal Mountain on the Teton Park Road.
+The Foundation funds regular grooming of the 14-mile stretch between Bradley-Taggart trailhead and Signal Mountain on the Teton Park Road.
 Regular grooming allows visitors to easily explore on Nordic skis, snowshoes, or foot to experience this special season in Grand Teton National Park.

 The popularity of backcountry skiing and riding continues to increase in the Tetons—there are more and more users venturing into technical avalanche terrain each year.

 In fall of 2018, the Foundation purchased two weather stations (wind and snow) that were placed in the Surprise Lake area of Grand Teton National Park.
 Data from these sensors supports the Bridger-Teton Avalanche Center’s daily forecast and provides skiers and riders with more information before entering the park’s backcountry.

 The Foundation also supports a meteorological technician who assesses the snowpack and makes professional-level observations throughout Grand Teton National Park.
 The technician collaborates with Bridger-Teton Avalanche Center to create the daily forecast and write weekly snowpack summaries for the park.

 Be sure to visit http://jhavalanche.org/ for the most up-to-date information regarding avalanche conditions in the Teton Range.